Reward management: Job evaluation

 Acas has stated that there were five main reasons why employers look at performing a job evaluation.
 These include:

 When deciding on a pay scale: Making sure that the current system is fair and equal for employees, Deciding on benefits such as bonuses, Comparing pay against other companies and reviewing all jobs after a major company pay change.
 Employees need to feel that they are being paid a fair wage compared to the same job with the competition.
 If this is true it may help reduce staff turnover which is very beneficial for employers as it reduces the cost of hiring new staff.

 Research regarding job evaluation has mainly been conducted using qualitative data collection methods such as interviews, large scale surveys and basic experimental methods.
 Therefore, there is a large gap for research on job evaluation collecting quantitative data for a more statistical analysis.
 A comparison between public and private sectors and the methods of job evaluation is another area that should be considered for further research.

+The effectiveness of an organization's performance and reward management system can have a significant impact on employee motivation, morale, and ultimately, their productivity.
+According to a 2008 study, a poorly designed or implemented reward system can lead to counterproductive behaviour and ultimately undermine the goals of the organisation.
+However, the "path-goal model" highlights a positive relationship between a well-designed reward system and employee performance.
+This model suggests that if employees perceive high productivity as a path to achieving their personal goals, they are more likely to be more productive, whereas if they perceive low productivity as a path to their goals, they are more likely to be less productive or even counterproductive.
+In other words, a well-designed reward system can motivate employees to increase their effort and productivity by rewarding their previous efforts.